mk360/feh-battles/src/architecture.md

 ### Map Representation

 A 8x6 1-indexed Object of `Uint16Array`s represents the global map topology: coordinates, whether a Hero occupies it, what kind of tile are we on, does it have a trench, a defensive tile....
 All this is packed into a 16-bit bitfield, which, in detail, goes as follows:

 - Lowest 4 bits are the Tile Type.
 4 bits are used despite having just 4 tile types (which could fit into 3 bits), as each bit represents one of the 4 movement types that could legally reach the tile (so a Plain has a bitfield of 0b1111).
 Walls and other blocking structures have a bitfield of 0, preventing any movement on them.
 - Next 2 bits (5-6) are used to determine if the tile is occupied, and by which team.
-This group is set to 0 if the tile is free, 1 if Team 1 occupies it and 2 if Team 2 is on it.
-Since the value 0b11 is unused, we could create a third team.....?
+This group is set to 0 if the tile is free, 1 if Team 1 occupies it and 0b10 if Team 2 is on it.
+Since 0b11 is unused, we could create a third team.....?
 - Next 3 (7-9) bits are used to encode the x coordinate, from 1 to 6.
 - Next 3 (10-13) bits are used to encode the y coordinate, from 0 to 7 (0b111).
 The y-coordinate is 0-indexed to pack 8 values into 3 bits.
 These coordinate bits might be deprecated.
 If deprecated, these 6 bits could be replaced by a team slot bitfield (e.g. if the value is 0b10, that means the unit on this tile is the 2nd of its team, which could help tighten up state validation).
 - 14th bit determines whether the tile is a trench.
 While technically a tile type, it still uses a bit, and has special treatment regarding cavalry movement.